reexjungle/xcal/README.md

 Why xCal?
 =========
 At first glance, xCal appears to be redudant - a "not another iCalendar application" you may be tempted to say.
-Why "re-invent" the wheel when popular applications used in home and business environments such as [Outlook Client](http://office.microsoft.com/en-001/outlook/), [Google Calendar](https://www.google.com/calendar/render?pli=1) are already satisfying the need for calendar-based systems.
+Why "re-invent" the wheel when popular applications used in home and business environments such as [Outlook Client](http://office.microsoft.com/en-001/outlook/), [Google Calendar](https://www.google.com/calendar/render?pli=1) are already satisfying the need for calendar-based systems?

-It is true these tools are very good but one fundamental aspect they lack is full control is not given to the user.
-This beceomes more pertinent if the calendar data is hosted on a provider's remote servers, whereby privacy of the user data cannot be absolutely guaranteed by the service provider.
+However unlike current calendar-based targeting home and business users, xCal is primarily a tool for software developers interested in creating time-based planning systems.
+For example, take the hypothetical case of Alice and Bob engaged to build a hotel reservation system for a prominent client.
+Both developers are smart and immediately set out to design a basic booking system from scractch.
+Weeks later after deployment, the client insists on compatibility of the custom booking system with the Outlook client.